Free Shipping on Orders over $75 to the Contiguous US

 I routinely plant rows of beans, peas, squash, and corn.
 What roller do I need?

-The JP-1 works best on slightly smaller seeds than these large-seeded crops due to the size of the hopper.
-For limited rows of larger seeded crops, you can use the rollers suggested in the tables above.
+The JP-1 works best with slightly smaller seeds than these large-seeded crops because of the hopper size.
+For limited rows of larger-seeded crops, you can use the rollers suggested in the tables above.
 You may need to refill the hopper for long rows of large seeds.
-If you primarily plant beans, peas, squash, and corn we recommend the Jang TD-1 instead which has a larger hopper and accommodates larger seeded species.
-We’d be happy to consult with you and get you what you need.

 How do I order Jang products not listed on your site?